TIMONz1535/Hammer-Road-Maker/README.md

 # Hammer Road Maker
-A simple tool that allows you to create curved brushed road in the game, and then export their to vmf.
+A simple tool that allows you to create curved brushed road in the game, and then export them to vmf.
 It is useful when building roads on displacement surfaces (mountains, hills).
 I was in a hurry when I made this version.
 Therefore, it may contain a significant amount of bad coding.